-The HKICPA has issued certain new and revised HKFRSs that are effective for the current accounting period.
+The HKICPA has issued certain new and revised HKFRSs that are first effective or available for early adoption for the current accounting period.
 There have been no significant changes to the accounting policies applied in these financial statements for the years presented as a result of these developments.
-However, as a result of adopting Amendment to HKAS 17, Leases, there are changes to the classification of a leasehold land interest in the financial statements.